-The Kansas City Board of Public Utilities (BPU) serves nearly 55,000 water customers in our service area of approximately 152 square miles.
+The Kansas City Board of Public Utilities (BPU) serves nearly 51,000 water customers in a service area of approximately 152 square miles.
 This service area includes Kansas City, Kansas, Edwardsville, southern Leavenworth County, parts of Bonner Springs and a small section of northern Johnson County.
-Our state-of-the art water system has the capacity to pump 84 million gallons of water a day (MGD), includes two water treatment facilities; four pump stations; 1,000 miles of water pipes and the nation's two largest horizontal collector wells.
+BPU's state-of-the art water system has the capacity to pump 54 million gallons of water a day (MGD), including one water treatment facility; three major pump stations; 1,000 miles of water pipes and two of the nation's largest horizontal collector wells.